-, , , Activities Lead Department(s) Collaborating Department(s) Timeframe Performance Measurement (Type and Measure) HIGHEST-PRIORITY ACTIVITIES FOR IMPLEM ENTATION Implement a wide array of State and Federal funding programs that support provision of various forms of rental assistance, with identification of clear goals and targets for the number of households to receive rental assistance through each program.
+Activities Lead Department(s) Collaborating Department(s) Timeframe Performance Measurement (Type and Measure) HIGHEST-PRIORITY ACTIVITIES FOR IMPLEMEN NTATION Implement a wide array of State and Federal funding programs that support provision of various forms of rental assistance, with identification of clear goals and targets for the number of households to receive rental assistance through each program.
 HCD, CalHFA, Cal ICH, CalOES, CDSS, depending on funding source Ongoing Timing determined for each funding program State Funding and Programs Working Group to determine timing for development of targets Process Measure: State Funding and Programs Working Group determines timing for development of targets.
-Outcome Measures: In future, measure performance against targets.
+Process Measure: Identify targets and goals for various target populations including but not limited to youth, older adults, individuals with disabilities etc. Outcome Measures: In future, measure performance against targets.
 2. Implement transition and diversion funds, including rental assistance resources, for people with disabilities who are discharged from an institutional setting and at-risk of homelessness and for individuals who are homeless and at-risk of institutionalization.
 DOR SILC, CDA, DHCS On-going Output Measure: Document the number of people receiving such assistance and outcomes achieved.